Elizabeth Longford: Early life

-She and her husband were both devout Roman Catholic converts, Lady Longford having been raised a Unitarian, and avid social reformers.
-The Longfords had eight children, among them the writers Lady Antonia Fraser, Lady Rachel Billington, Judith Kazantzis, and Thomas Pakenham.
+Daughters Lady Antonia Fraser, Lady Rachel Billington, Judith Kazantzis are all writers, and Thomas Pakenham succeeded his father as Earl of Longford.
 Her brother, John B. Harman, was a physician; his daughter is Labour politician Harriet Harman.
 Lady Longford was a great-niece of the politician Joseph Chamberlain and a first cousin once removed of the British prime minister Neville Chamberlain.

 Political career

 She made several unsuccessful attempts to win election to the House of Commons as a Labour MP.
 In 1935 she contested Cheltenham, which was a safely Conservative seat, and in 1950 she was defeated by Quintin Hogg at Oxford.
 Through the war she had sought selection at Birmingham King's Norton until she felt compelled to cease her candidacy upon her sixth pregnancy in 1944; the seat was a Labour gain in 1945 by 12,000 votes.

 Death

 Longford died on 23 October 2002, aged 96, at Bernhurst in Hurst Green, East Sussex.